Truth and Reconciliation: Remembering the Children

 You can also explore titles from our streaming media collection, which provide access to films and documentaries depicting a wide range of Indigenous stories and perspectives.
 Check out the Indigenous Studies collection from Kanopy or Indigenous Studies content on CBC’s Curio to learn more about Indigenous histories, the impacts of settler-colonialism on First Peoples, and the resurgence in Indigenous activism for land rights, language reclamation, political representation, and much more.

 Please note that these materials deal with sensitive and challenging topics that can be distressful for many of us.
-Should you require mental health support, information on available resources is included below:
+Should you require mental health support, connect with one of the following:

 To learn more about Indigenous Initiatives at U of G and supports for First Nations, Inuit, and Métis students: